 Listen.
 “Allow the person to share the memories of the people they’ve lost,” says Childress.
 “We don’t bring up death because we think it will upset them.
 They are already upset.
 Give people the space to share and express themselves.
 Asking about traditions and family memories will encourage healing.”
 Share your memories, too, and don’t shy away from the funny stories.
 “Humor is a tool for coping,” she says.
 “It’s okay to laugh, and it’s okay to cry, and sometimes we get that in the same sentence.”

 Offer specific help.
-This time of year is so busy, and someone who is grieving already is stressed.
+This time of year is so busy, and someone grieving already is stressed.
 The many tasks that come with the season can overwhelm someone experiencing grief.
 Childress recommends avoiding the common refrains: “If there is anything I can do” or “Call me if you need anything.”
 Instead, offer to take on specific duties, such as shopping, gift wrapping, or shipping packages.
 If the grieving person always bakes pies for a holiday meal, offer to make them yourself or supply the ingredients or assist with the baking.
-If they are hosting friends and family, offer to come early and stay late to help.
+If they host friends and family, offer to come early and stay late to help.
 If the person attends religious services, offer to go with them.
 “There are so many simple things you can do to make people feel supported,” she says.

 Be sure to ask if the person is comfortable having you perform a task.
 For example, “Some people might not want you to clean up,” Childress points out.
 “It’s about tapping into the sensitivity of the situation.”